-DAVID CASTILLO is a Los Angeles based producer and artist who delivers "impassioned," (LA Times) "beautifully sung and confidently acted" (Opera News) performances in the US and Europe.
-Castillo collaborates on and creates many cutting edge projects in music, theatre, film, television, and production.
-He performed as a soloist on many of the great stages, such as La Mairie du 3e arrondissement de Paris, the Walt Disney Concert Hall, the Mahalia Jackson Theatre, The Duke on 42nd Street, the Dorothy Chandler Pavilion, Hollywood's Dolby Theatre, and The Broad Stage.
-Upcoming performances include his return Off-Broadway to reprise the role of Atzuko and to cover Figaro in ¡Figaro!
-(90210) and his debut with The Cleveland Orchestra in Debussy’s Pelléas et Mélisande with Maestro Franz Welser-Möst and Director Yuval Sharon.
+DAVID CASTILLO is a New Orleans-native performing artist and producer who delivers "impassioned," (LA Times) "beautifully sung and confidently acted" (Opera News) performances in the US and Europe.
+Castillo collaborates on and creates many cutting edge projects in music, theatre, television, commercial, and production.
+Upcoming engagements include his return Off-Broadway to reprise the role of Atzuko and to cover Figaro in ¡Figaro!
+(90210) and to the Los Angeles Philharmonic to cover Ryan McKinny in Night and Dreams: A Schubert/Beckett Recital, and his debut with The Cleveland Orchestra in Debussy’s Pelléas et Mélisande with Maestro Franz Welser-Möst and Director Yuval Sharon.

-Castillo's focus on early music performed as Soloist in Handel's Alexander's Feast, the Messiah Sing-along, and Bach's Matthäus-Passion with the Los Angeles Master Chorale under Maestro Grant Gershon at Walt Disney Concert Hall.
+A frequent performer of early music, he collaborated as Soloist in Handel's Alexander's Feast, the Messiah Sing-along, and Bach's Matthäus-Passion with the Los Angeles Master Chorale.
 He has performed other works of Bach, including Jesus in Johannes-Passion and Cantatas 73, 106, and 147; and Handel's Messiah.
-Other orchestral performances include Brahm’s Ein deutsches Requiem; Fauré’s Requiem; Vaughan Williams' Five Mystical Songs and Fantasia on Christmas Carols.
+Other orchestral performances include Brahms' Ein deutsches Requiem; Fauré’s Requiem; Vaughan Williams' Five Mystical Songs and Fantasia on Christmas Carols.
 Other notable roles performed include Anthony in Sweeney Todd, Papageno in The Magic Flute, Dr. Malatesta in Don Pasquale, Belcore in The Elixir of Love, Sid in Albert Herring, Des Grieux in Massenet’s Le portrait de Manon, and Il Barone di Trombonok in Il Viaggio a Reims.

-David is the 2010 Grand Prize Winner of the Steward Brady Competition, a 2011 Metropolitan Opera National Council Regional Finalist, a 2010 National Finalist in Classical Singer’s University Competition, the 2013 Runner-up and 2012 Encouragement Award Recipient from the Palm Springs Opera Guild Competition, and a multiple Opera Buffs, Inc. Grant Recipient.
-He graduated with Honors both from the University of Southern California with a Master of Music under Rod Gilfry and from Loyola University with a Bachelor of Music under the late Philip Frohnmayer.
+On the screen, he has been featured on America's Got Talent and in commercials for Burger King, Heineken (post-production); and PicBot.
+Castillo graduated with Honors both from the University of Southern California with a Master of Music under Rod Gilfry and from Loyola University with a Bachelor of Music under the late Philip Frohnmayer.
 While at Loyola, David made his professional operatic debut with the New Orleans Opera as The Old Gypsy in Verdi's Il Trovatore and performed with the Louisiana Philharmonic Orchestra as Bill Bobstay in Gilbert and Sullivan's HMS Pinafore.
-David also trained at Aspen Opera Theatre Center, Green Mountain Opera Festival, Thriving Creating Artists, and the Hawaii Performing Arts Festival.
 In addition, he is a commercial actor and a print model.
 He served on the faculty of the Hawaii Performing Arts Festival.
-David is a former member of the pop opera quartet VOX, recently featured on America’s Got Talent.

 He is a muay thai, boxing, brazilian jiu-jitsu, mezcal, cake (the band), latin music, jazz, spanish guitar, Netflix Chef's Table, traveling, and New Orleans enthusiast.